10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 10. Instagram Offense: You sometimes post photos that aren’t of the highest quality.

-Photo via Instagram @danafernandezphoto (whose Instagram feed photos are always on point!)
+Photo via Instagram @danafernandezphoto (whose feed is always on point!)

-We know it can be really difficult to find an image that is high-quality, tells the right story, shows off your work, and is also timely.
+We know it can be really difficult to find an image that is high-quality, tells the right story, shows off your work and is also timely.
 But you just can’t afford to post an image to your Instagram feed that doesn’t pop and look on brand for you.
 So when in doubt, don’t post it.
-Instead, look for content in other places.
+Instead, look for content elsewhere.
 You can always resurface photos from lower in your feed that you love.
 You could re-gram your favorite wedding pro and give them an extra special shout-out.
 You could even post a photo of your favorite wedding venue or centerpiece style.
-Anything goes so long as you’re crediting everyone involved in the creation of the image (especially the photographer!).
+Anything goes, so long as you credit everyone involved in creating the image (especially the photographer!).

 The Exception?
-If it’s the funniest photo or video you’ve ever seen and you know will make your followers laugh out loud, and you just don’t have a better quality version of it, post it.
+If it’s the funniest photo or video you’ve ever seen, you know it will make your followers laugh out loud.
+And if you don’t have a better-quality version, post it.

 Let's grow your business together!